nennigb/matchingep/README.md

 This package works for EP2 (two modes merging) or EP3 (three modes merging).

-[^1]: J. B Lawrie, E. Perrey-Debain, B. Nennig.
-Submitted to the Proc R Soc A. 2022.
+[^1]: J. B Lawrie, B. Nennig, E. Perrey-Debain, Submitted to the Proc R Soc A. 2022.

 The `examples` folder contains most of scripts to obtained results presented in [^1].
 The package proposes some facilties to compute the power balance, solving the dispersion equation, plotting...